 The VBAC Calculator is a collection of data from 7,600 women who had a TOLAC.
 It calculates any particular woman’s chance of success against that data.

-There are several data points used for the calculation including maternal age, BMI, reason for past C-section, if there has ever been a vaginal delivery before and/or after the C-section, and race.
+There are several data points used for the calculation including maternal age, BMI, the reason for past C-section, if there has ever been a vaginal delivery before and/or after the C-section, and race.
 Yep, Race.

 Being African American or Hispanic decreases your chances a LOT.
 Go ahead and play around with it here.
 Enter your information and then check and uncheck the boxes asking about race and refresh to get an updated calculation.